Information Security Risk Assessment

 By understanding information security risk and the impact it may have on an organization, Pratum’s security consultants set the foundation for a formalized IT risk management program.
 Risk management is the ongoing process of identifying, assessing and responding to risk.
 As the first step in the security cycle of risk management, a risk assessment provides insight into the effectiveness of a security program and acts as a baseline for subsequent policy and control decisions.

-Reasons for IT Risk Assessment
+Reasons for Information Security Risk Assessment

-IT risk assessments assist organizations in making educated security decisions.
+Information Security Risk Assessments assist organizations in making educated security decisions.
 Understanding one’s risk will help prevent arbitrary action.
 The entire process is designed to help IT departments find and evaluate risk while aligning with business objectives.

 - Identify asset vulnerabilities